devtron-labs/devtron/scripts/devtron-reference-helm-charts/reference-chart_4-18-0/README.md

 ```yaml
 fullnameOverride: app-name
 ```
-`fullnameOverride` replaces the release fullname created by default by devtron, which is used to construct Kubernetes object names.
-By default, devtron uses {app-name}-{environment-name} as release fullname.
+`fullnameOverride` replaces the release fullname created by default by Devtron, which is used to construct Kubernetes object names.
+By default, Devtron uses {app-name}-{environment-name} as release fullname.

 ### Image